Willyboar/tale/README.md

 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3?style=for-the-badge)](https://hexdocs.pm/tale/)

-Tale is a static site/blog generator that ships with a CLI to create blog/sites fast.
-It also focus on easy themes creation and use.
+Tale is a static site/blog generator that ships with a CLI focused on telling stories(blogging) quickly.
+Designed for easy theme swapping and generating.
+Contains a basic dev server with a bare live/reload feature.
+Hope you enjoy it!

 ## Installation